basacul/nodejs_tutorial/README.md

 Via "npm init" you generate a package.json file, where you need to apply double quotes for the variables.

 By the way, so far, node does not support the ES6 syntax "import something from 'something'", if the instructor is correct.

+If a package.json with the needed dependencies exist, with command "npm install" all necessary packages are installed.